Tió de Nadal: Overview

 The form of the Tió de Nadal found in many Catalan homes during the holiday season is a hollow log about 30 cm long.
 Recently, the Tió has come to stand up on two or four stick legs with a broad smiling face painted on its higher end, enhanced by a red sock hat (a miniature of the traditional barretina) and often a three-dimensional nose.
 Those accessories have been added only in recent times, altering the more traditional and rough natural appearance of a piece of wood.

 Beginning with the Feast of the Immaculate Conception (December 8), one gives the tió a little bit to "eat" every night and usually covers him with a blanket so that he will not be cold.
 The story goes that in the days preceding Christmas, children must take good care of the log, keeping it warm and feeding it, so that it will defecate presents on Christmas Day or Eve.

-On Christmas Day or, in some households, on Christmas Eve, one puts the tió partly into the fireplace and orders it to defecate.
+On Christmas Day or, in some households, on Christmas Eve, children will spank the log and order it to defecate.
 The fire part of this tradition is no longer as widespread as it once was, since many modern homes do not have a fireplace.
 To make it defecate, one beats the tió with sticks, while singing various songs of Tió de Nadal.

 The tradition says that before beating the tió all of the children must leave the room and go to another part of the house to pray, asking for the tió to deliver a lot of presents.
 Nowadays, the praying tradition has been left behind.
 Still, children go to a different room, usually the kitchen, to warm their stick next to a fire.

 The tió does not drop larger objects, as those are considered to be brought by the Three Wise Men.
 It does leave candies, nuts, torrons, and small toys.
 Depending on the region of Catalonia, it may also give out dried figs. What comes out of the Tió is a communal rather than individual gift, shared by everyone there.

 The tió is often popularly called Caga tió ("shitting log", "poo log").
 This derives from the many songs of Tió de Nadal that begin with this phrase, which was originally (in the context of the songs) an imperative ("Shit, log!").
 The use of this expression as a name is not believed to be part of the ancient tradition and its use is discouraged.